kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

   - Feature gate name: MultiPodPDBs
   - Components depending on the feature gate: kube-apiserver, kube-controller-manager
 - [x] Other
-  - Describe the mechanism: The feature is enabled on a per-PDB basis with `spec.budgetScope: Workload`.
+  - Describe the mechanism: The feature is enabled on a per-PDB basis with `spec.budgetScope: PodGroup`.
 It is disabled by default (`Pod`).
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 No